 Douglas has a wide range of interest outside the world of comedy, he is a passionate jazz enthusiast with a huge collection of records, some of them very rare.
 He paints, designs his own clothes and he is an expect on food and wine.
 He is an excellent cook and has had cookery books published with Alf Ippitititimus credited for some of the recipes.
 He has written some Carry On scripts but they were never made and he is also an excellent after-dinner speaker.

-Jack died on 18th December 2009, on he adopted home of the Isle of Wight.
+Jack died on December 18, 2008 (age 81) in he adopted home of the Isle of Wight.
 He was survived by his partner Vivien Howell.

 Chronologically (except Carry Ons)